Waterfall Model Methodology: Everything You Need to Know

 Key takeaways

-• The waterfall model is based on a sequential approach to work, making it ideal for projects with fixed requirements and clear timelines.
+• The waterfall model is based on a sequential approach to work, ideal for projects with fixed requirements and timelines.

 • Originally used for software development, the waterfall model has been widely adopted in industries like construction, manufacturing, and aerospace.